Aboriginal & Torres Strait Islander women

 The Badjurr-Bulok Wilam team members:

-- Ensure that a culturally sensitive service is provided
+- Ensure that a culturally sensitive service is provided for Aboriginal and Torres Strait Islander women

 - Attend appointments with women when requested